dougeby/IntuneDocs/intune/certificates-scep-configure.md

 3. Save the certificate template.

 ### Modify the validity period of the certificate template
-It is optional to modify the validity period of the certificate template.
+It's optional to modify the validity period of the certificate template.

 After you [create the certificate template](#create-the-certificate-template), you can edit the template to review the **Validity period** on the **General** tab.